 Teriparatide and parathyroid hormone

-Browse by letter for your condition
+Browse by letter for a drug

 Abatacept is used to treat rheumatoid arthritis.
 In this section we explain how abatacept works, what you should expect from the treatment and what the possible side-effects are.